fbpx

 The son of a Paisley farmer, James Donald worked at an early age for the great Glasgow architect Alexander ‘Greek’ Thomson (1817-1875) before setting up his own practice in Paisley in 1881.

 Donald’s first major commission was the Liberal Club in 1886.
-Active in the Liberal Party, he was also in a good position to get the commission for Dunn Square from the town’s Liberal MP, Sir William Dunn, and for as many as 87 tenements along new widened streets.
-The best of these have memorable corner towers, with wide arched ground floor windows to public houses, shallow bay windows, sometimes divided by heavy stone mullions, and transoms.
+As an active member of the Liberal Party, he was well placed to get the commission for Dunn Square from the town’s Liberal MP, Sir William Dunn.
+He also designed as many as 87 tenements across the town.
+The best of these have memorable corner towers, with wide arched ground floor windows.
+He also designed a number of public houses, often with shallow bay windows, divided by heavy stone mullions, and transoms.

 He also designed numerous villas in Paisley’s suburbs.